Wonderfall/docker-nextcloud/README.md

 Images are scanned every day by [Trivy](https://github.com/aquasecurity/trivy) for OS vulnerabilities.
 Latest tag/version is automatically built weekly, so you should often update your images regardless if you're already using the latest Nextcloud version.

+If you're building manually, you should always build production images without cache (use `docker build --no-cache` for instance).
+Latest dependencies will hence be used instead of outdated ones due to a cached layer.

 ## Features
 - Fetching PHP/nginx from their official images.
 - **Rootless**: no privilege at any time, even at startup.